 Robles is a Yucatan parrot or yellow-lored parrot, (Amazona xantholora) a critically endangered species that is native to the Yucatan and Belize.
 He’s a brave little bird that made a lot of friends and managed his first flight from northern Ambergris Caye to Belmopan.
 After his journey, he rested comfortably in the capable hands of Belize Bird Rescue.
 After a long day like his, you would be smiling too.

 Robles started his life in a hollowed out dead coconut tree.
 His mother Polly and partner had been seen flying, squawking in the area of the tree for a few weeks prior to the nest being spotted on our a daily dog walk.
 She would usually hide inside the nest.
 The only time she would pop her head out was with loud sounds or by calling out her name, Polly.

-After watching the nest for a few weeks, we were finally rewarded with a first glimpse of a baby.
-He was in the entrance to the nest seeming to revel in the morning sun.
-The nest is only 30’ from the beach and overlooks the Bacalar Chico Marine Reserve.
+After watching the nest for a few weeks, we were finally rewarded with the first glimpse of a baby.
+He was at the entrance to the nest seeming to revel in the morning sun.
+The nest is only 30′ from the beach and overlooks the Bacalar Chico Marine Reserve.
 Was the little parrot a little too brave?

 The nest was crowded!
 There were three other babies still packed into the hollow tree.
 There didn’t seem to be much room for the fourth.
 We would make sure and check again in the morning.
 We reached Nikki Buxton at Belize Bird Rescue and apprised them of the situation.

 The next morning proved our fears to be true.
 The baby had fallen again.
 He had been out of the nest for a while as he already had ants on him and was shivering.
 Rick again scooped up the baby.
 As he nestled it his t-shirt for warmth, he carefully removed all the ants.